Trump dismisses Giuliani calls with White House, OMB

 “Is that supposed to be a big deal?’” he added.
 “I don’t think so.”

-The 300-page report is serving as the basis for the next phase of the impeachment inquiry: The House Judiciary Committee’s efforts beginning Wednesday to formally move forward with drafting articles of impeachment against Trump.
+The 300-page report laying out the case against Trump is serving as the basis for the next phase of the impeachment inquiry: House Judiciary Committee hearings that are expected to precede the drafting of formal articles of impeachment against him.
+On Wednesday, the committee heard from law professors who discussed the constitutional origins of Congress’ impeachment power and debated whether Trump committed an impeachable offense when he asked the president of Ukraine to investigate a Democratic political rival and potentially held up critical security aid to pressure him.

-The report includes phone records obtained from AT&T and Verizon showing extensive contact between Giuliani and the White House.
-On April 24, for instance, Giuliani had three calls with a number linked to the Office of Management and Budget, and eight calls with a White House number, the documents show.
+The report, which was made public Tuesday, includes a summary of phone records obtained by the committee showing extensive contact between Giuliani and the White House, as well as a caller identified only as “-1.”

+On April 24, for instance, Giuliani spoke three times with a number linked to the Office of Management and Budget — the office that delayed the release of hundreds of millions in earmarked Ukrainian aid money — and he spoke eight times with a number linked to the White House, the documents show.

+Later that night, the State Department phoned then-Ambassador to Ukraine Marie Yovanovitch and abruptly called her home from Kyiv because of “concerns” from “up the street” at the White House.

+The release of the phone logs in the report sparked search efforts at the White House and in the budget office to try to track down who had been in touch with Giuliani, to no apparent avail.

 Meanwhile, Trump on Wednesday insisted he knew nothing about the calls, even as he maintained they were “no big deal.”
 He also defended Giuliani as a “very good lawyer,” a “great crime fighter” and “the best mayor in the history of New York City.”